Make Your Listicle Rank Higher on Google: 3 Less-Known Tactics

 - Visuals you create can appear on other sites, generating backlinks to your content.
 This not only shows that your content is relevant and that you have expertise on a topic.

-You should also remember to optimize your visual content so that Google notices it.
 Different types of visuals can be optimized in different ways, such as:

 - Adding meta descriptions, titles, description tags, and alt tags to images.
 Include the relevant keywords in your tags.